tkumar012/tkumar012.github.io/03_Research.md

 ##  Working papers

-["Democratizing bureaucracy: How can citizens demand accountability from bureaucrats?"](democratizing_bureaucracy.pdf) with G. Kruks-Wisner. *Best paper, Class and Inequality, APSA 2025.*
+["Democratizing bureaucracy: How can citizens demand accountability from bureaucrats?"](democratizing_bureaucracy.pdf) with G. Kruks-Wisner. *Best paper, Class and Inequality, APSA 2025.* Revise and Resubmit.

 "(Un)Willing Partners?
 Citizen-bureaucrat collaboration in capacity-constrained settings" w/ G. Kruks-Wisner and D. Saunik.